jorge-1987/RaceCar/README.md

 # RaceCar
-A Simple game in Python to learn Pygame
+A simple "game" in Python to learn Pygame and Python.